Skip to main content

 HIGH AVAILABILITY

-Many traditional Congolese dishes are naturally gluten-free, based on cassava, plantains, rice, and corn rather than wheat.
-Fufu and chikwanga are gluten-free when made from cassava.
+A lot of Congolese cooking is gluten-free by default, built on cassava, plantains, rice, and corn instead of wheat.
+Fufu and chikwanga contain no gluten when they are made from cassava.

 Common Allergens